Richardson Electronics (RELL) & Its Peers Head-To-Head Review

-Richardson Electronics (NASDAQ: RELL) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare Richardson Electronics to similar businesses based on the strength of its analyst recommendations, earnings, profitability, valuation, risk, dividends and institutional ownership.
+Richardson Electronics (NASDAQ: RELL) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Richardson Electronics to similar businesses based on the strength of its earnings, analyst recommendations, risk, dividends, valuation, institutional ownership and profitability.

-36.9% of Richardson Electronics shares are held by institutional investors.
-Comparatively, 43.9% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by institutional investors.
-37.3% of Richardson Electronics shares are held by company insiders.
-Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Earnings and Valuation

-This table compares Richardson Electronics and its rivals revenue, earnings per share and valuation.
+This table compares Richardson Electronics and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue